 Prep a baking sheet with parchment paper.
 In a medium bowl, add shrimp, olive oil, garlic, cayenne pepper, paprika, and salt.
 Toss, making sure shrimp are completely covered.
 Spread shrimp on baking sheet and bake for 5 minutes or until shrimp turn pink and begin to curl.
 Remove from oven and set aside.

-In a glass bowl, add avocados and smash with a fork or potato masher.
+For the guacamole: In a glass bowl, add avocados and smash with a fork or potato masher.
 Add lime juice, salt, and minced onion.
 Mash mixture to desired consistency.